pakinsa/DevOps_Project/09.Three-Tier Arch with LVM Storage/Readme.md

 mysql> FLUSH PRIVILEGES;
 mysql> SHOW DATABASES;

-mysql> SELECT user FROM mysql.user;    displays a list of users on the BD mysql> SHOW GRANTS FOR 'tope'@'172.31.24.21';  display priviledges of a user
+mysql> SELECT user FROM mysql.user;    displays a list of users on the DB mysql> SHOW GRANTS FOR 'tope'@'172.31.24.21';  display priviledges of a user